Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 If you’re still finding trouble developing an answer, ask those closest to you.
 Friends and family members can often be a great resource in this area as they bring a different perspective to the question.
 They may see gifts in you that you didn’t even realize you had.
 If you’re still stuck, take our business identity quiz now to find out which natural gift you bring to your business.

-Applying your gift
+1. Applying your gift

 Once you discover how to find your gift, you can then take the next steps to apply it to your professional life.
 Just as an individual with a cooperative working style would be unhappy in a job where they were frequently isolated, a person with the gift of being an artist would not thrive if they were tasked with managing a team.
 Artists tend to work best independently or in small groups, while managers enjoy organizing large teams.
 As for entrepreneurs, they only feel alive when they are using their hunger and drive to build a company that has financial value.
-You can have an enormous impact on an organization regardless of your specific gift – you must simply know how to find your gift and then craft your career around it.
+You can have an enormous impact on an organization regardless of your specific gift – you must know how to find your gift and then build your career around it.

-Building a team
+2. Building a team

 Once you know if you’re an artist, a manager or an entrepreneur, you can build a team around your skills and talents.
 You can also ask your employees the question, “What is your gift?” so they can thrive in your organization.
 Identify whether you have the right people in the right places based on their gifts and abilities to understand others, envision outcomes, inspire each other and understand themselves.
 As Tony Robbins often says, “The secret to living is giving,” and when you equip your employees with the tools they need to find their gifts, you are truly building a unique business.

-Stop surviving and start thriving
+3. Stop surviving and start thriving

 Header image credit © pranodhm/shutterstock